-Basis Adjustments Under Section 6225 - When a partnership decides to pay an imputed underpayment under section 6225, partners should receive a basis adjustment that reflects the adjustment to income that gave rise to the tax payment as well as an adjustment to reflect the non-deductible payment made by the partnership.
+Basis Adjustments Under Section 6225 - When a partnership decides to pay an imputed underpayment under Section 6225, partners should receive a basis adjustment that reflects the adjustment to income that gave rise to the tax payment as well as an adjustment to reflect the non-deductible payment made by the partnership.
 Absent such basis adjustments, partners would be subject to double tax on the same income, once when the partnership pays the tax and again when the partner receives a distribution reflecting the income that gave rise to the tax payment by the partnership.
+In that regard, we appreciate the statement in the preamble to the Proposed Rules that Treasury and the IRS intend to issue additional rules regarding basis adjustments when a partnership makes an imputed underpayment under Section 6225.

 Symmetrical Adjustments for Overpayments and Underpayments - Sections 6225 and 6226 have specific provisions that provide for adjustments to be made for underpayments, but do not clearly provide that similar adjustments should be made for overpayments.
-Taxpayers should receive symmetrical treatment with respect to adjustments under sections 6225 and 6226, including adjustments for overpayments or other adjustments that would serve to reduce the taxpayer's tax liability.
+Taxpayers should receive symmetrical treatment with respect to adjustments under Sections 6225 and 6226, including adjustments for overpayments or other adjustments that would serve to reduce the taxpayer's tax liability, consistent with the approach taken in Section 206(e) of the Technical Corrections Bill.

-Accounting Treatment of Partnerships - The statutory language in section 6225 is unclear whether the partnership is paying taxes on behalf of its partners, or whether section 6225 deems the partnership to be the taxpayer itself, which would create a conflict with the language in section 701 of the Code.
-We agree with the statement in the Bluebook that the flowthrough nature of partnerships is not changed by section 6225, and encourage Treasury to provide guidance confirming this interpretation.
+Accounting Treatment of Partnerships - The statutory language in Section 6225 is unclear whether the partnership is paying taxes on behalf of its partners, or whether Section 6225 deems the partnership to be the taxpayer itself, which would create a conflict with the language in Section 701 of the Code.
+We agree with the statement in the Bluebook that the flowthrough nature of partnerships is not changed by Section 6225, and encourage Treasury to provide explicit guidance confirming this interpretation.

-Good Faith Efforts to Report to Partners - Consistent with other provisions in the Code, we believe Treasury and the Service should confirm that a partnership will be deemed to have made a valid election under section 6226 if it makes good faith efforts to provide adjusted tax statements to all of its partners (along with providing adjusted tax information to the Service).
+Good Faith Efforts to Report to Partners - Consistent with other provisions in the Code, and consistent with the Proposed Rules, Treasury and the Service should confirm that a partnership will be deemed to have made a valid election under Section 6226 if it makes good faith efforts to provide adjusted tax statements to all of its partners (along with providing adjusted tax information to the IRS).

 Partnership Representative - Section 6223 requires a partnership to designate a person with a substantial presence in the United States as the partnership representative to act on behalf of the partnership under the legislation.
-For many investment funds, the designated partner often is a general partner entity affiliated with the fund's investment manager.
-That entity, while often formed under U.S. law, typically does not have employees.
-Treasury and the IRS should confirm that such an entity may be designated as the partnership representative under section 6223, provided that Treasury and the IRS have sufficient ability to contact that entity and its control persons, as necessary.
+For many investment funds, the current tax matters partner often is a general partner entity affiliated with the fund's investment manager.
+That entity, while often formed under U.S. law, typically does not have its own employees.
+Consistent with the Proposed Rules, Treasury and the IRS should confirm that such an entity may be designated as the partnership representative under Section 6223, provided that Treasury and the IRS have sufficient ability to contact that entity and its control persons, as necessary.

-Small Partnership Election Under Section 6221 - MFA believes that small partnerships that have passthrough partners should not automatically be excluded from making an opt-out election under section 6221.
+Small Partnership Election Under Section 6221 - MFA believes that small partnerships that have passthrough partners should not automatically be excluded from making an opt-out election under Section 6221.
 We believe Treasury and the IRS should issue rules or guidance that would permit a partnership to look through upper-tier partnerships, as appropriate, to permit partnerships required to provide 100 or fewer tax statements to make the opt-out election.